rroemhild/docker-ejabberd/README.md

 Dockerfile to build an [ejabberd][] container image.

-*Since version 16.12, ejabberd has it's own docker container based on the work of this container included in the source tree.
+*Since version 16.12, ejabberd has it's own docker container based on the work of this container included in the ejabberd source.
 See more [in this blogpost][].
 We can expect more work on this in the future.*

 [ejabberd]: https://www.ejabberd.im/
 [in this blogpost]: https://blog.process-one.net/ejabberd-16-12/

 ## Version

-Current Version: `17.01`
+Current Version: `16.09`

 Docker Tag Names are based on ejabberd versions in git [branches][] and [tags][].
 The image tag `:latest` is based on the master branch.